Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- When it comes to hitting the over, the Rays and their opponents are 3-6-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Rays and their opponents are 3-6-1 when it comes to hitting the over.

-- The Rays have two wins against the spread in their last three chances.
+- The Rays have two wins against the spread in their last four chances.

 Explore More About This Game